IAB Europe Cookie Wall [Source]

 Cookie Walls: Legal or Not?

 The Dutch Data Protection Authority (DPA) declared that cookie walls violate GDPR.
-DPA received many complaints from users about websites preventing access unless they agree to be tracked by cookies.
+DPA received many complaints from users about websites preventing access unless they give consent to use tracking cookies.
 They said it is unlawful to put the users under pressure to give up their personal information to access the website.

 ICO, in their myth-busting blog post, said that consent obtained through cookie walls is not likely to be considered valid.
 They also added that "Statements such as ‘by continuing to use this website you are agreeing to cookies’ is not valid consent under the higher GDPR standard.”
 However, they did include that the matter is still under consideration.

-France's CNIL published in its guidelines on cookies and other tracking devices that the users should be allowed access to the service even if they deny consent, and it should be easy to withdraw consent at any time.
+France's CNIL published in its guidelines on cookies and other tracking devices that websites should allow users access to the service even if they deny consent, and it should be easy to withdraw consent at any time.

 So, the simple answer to the above question is: no, cookie walls are not legal.